Car Insurance Glass Coverage: Windshield Replacement & Repair Costs

 How Glass Coverage Works Under Car Insurance

 Glass damage is one of the most common car insurance claims drivers file — and one of the most misunderstood.
 Whether it's a rock chip on the highway or a shattered side window from a break-in, the coverage that pays for your auto glass repairs falls almost entirely under comprehensive coverage.
-This is the portion of your policy that handles non-collision damage, including theft, vandalism, weather events, and yes — flying road debris.
+This is the portion of your policy that handles non-collision damage, including theft, vandalism, weather events, and flying road debris.

 Comprehensive coverage applies to your windshield, side windows, rear window, and sunroof.
 If a rock cracks your windshield during your morning commute, your comprehensive policy kicks in after you pay your deductible.
 If a storm shatters your sunroof, same story.
 The key catch?
 You must actually carry comprehensive coverage.
 If you only have liability-only insurance, glass damage to your own vehicle is entirely out of pocket.
+As of 2025, approximately 85% of U.S. drivers carry comprehensive coverage — meaning most drivers are already protected.

 What Does Comprehensive Glass Coverage Actually Cover?